deepdive

 When you want provider-side retrieval, file uploads and vector stores let the provider index your content and search over it directly.

-When you already have a local file and the model understands that
+When you already have a local file and the model understands that file type,

 #!/usr/bin/env ruby